Do your part, Stay safe, stay apart. Moving the region safely forward. Together.

 The concourse walking program will be re-opened to a set schedule and will have limits to the number of participants at this time.
 There will be a (1) one-hour maximum time limit for each prescheduled walking session.
 Walkers will be required to preregister as no drop in walking will be permitted at this time.

-New protocols have been developed which will guide users on how they will register for activities, enter and exit the building, how they must pre-register for all activities, how they will be screened for any COVID symptoms, mask usage, and other requirements.
+New protocols have been developed which guide users on how they register for activities, enter and exit the building, how they must pre-register for all activities, how they are screened for any COVID symptoms, mask usage, and other requirements.

 - Cranbrook Public Library